District Texas Logo

 I only met Walt once yet that brief encounter convinced me he was going to be a pillar in the craft brewing world.
 I only wish we could have had him with us much longer.

-Walt’s father and mother want this scholarship this scholarship to go to someone who really has a love for brewing and I am sure Walt is pleased with this fantastic opportunity that will benefit his colleagues!
+Walt’s father and mother want this scholarship to go to someone who really has a love for brewing and I am sure Walt is pleased with this fantastic opportunity that will benefit his colleagues!

 Requirements